The Student Voice of Wabash Since 1908

 Former Time Magazine Miami Bureau Chief Tim Padgett ’84, CBS and ABC veteran news reporter Dean Reynolds ’70, and CBS News’ Ryan Smith ’03, a producer for 48 Hours Mystery, are just a few of the Wabash graduates and former Bachelor staffers working in the national media.
 In recent years experienced journalists like Ron Recinto '87 have left print and moved to online journalism.
 Recinto is now the Detroit Editor for Yahoo Online Media.

-The Bachelor has excelled in recent years winning 200 Indiana Collegiate Press Association Awards since 2008.
-The staff came home with 26 awards in the 2017 contest, including nine first-place accolades -- chief among them Best Breaking News Story, Best Sports Story, and Best Overall Design.
-The state press association named The Bachelor ‘Indiana’s Best Small College Newspaper’ in 2009, 2011, 2014, and again in 2017.
+The Bachelor has excelled in recent years winning 220 Indiana Collegiate Press Association Awards since 2008.
+The staff came home with 20 awards in the 2018 contest, including seven first-place accolades -- chief among them Best Overall Design, Best Special Issue, Best Entertainment Column, and Best Sports Feature Story.
+The state press association named The Bachelor ‘Indiana’s Best Small College Newspaper’ in 2009, 2011, 2014, and 2017.